noabm18/noabm18/README.md

-## I'm a physicist looking to change to software.
+## I'm a physicist looking to change to data science.
 My name is Nicholas Miesch.

-My biggest accomplishment in both physics and software has been the GoodBasis algorithm, which allows one to find the spin-tensor wavefunction for any number of quantum particles.
+My biggest scientific accomplishment has been the GoodBasis algorithm, which allows one to find the spin-tensor wavefunction for any number of quantum particles.
 I've pinned this project.

-GoodBasis-LaTeX is an example of the TeX code for the corresponding paper.

-GoodBasis-5-Quarks extends this algorithm to antiquarks as well.

-GoodBasis-L-2 extends the algorithm to particle sets with higher angular momentum.

-Wilson-lines uses Monte Carlo simulation to handle a difficult quantum field theory problem.

-Penta-on-Light-Front is my most recent paper and used an AI solution to solve a complex set of differential equations.
+GoodBasis is a novel way to find the spin-tensor wavefunction for any number of quantum particles in a many-body state Mathematical modeling, linear algebra, multivariable calculus, group theory, Mathematica, LaTex

+wikipedia-animals uses machine learning on Wikipedia’s public data to taxonomically classify animals from their pageview patterns over a year
+Scikit-learn, pandas, SQL, NumPy, Matplotlib, Seaborn, Jupyter

+song-lengths attempts to guess how long a song will be based on what it sounds like XGBoost, pandas, scikit-learn, NumPy, Matplotlib, Librosa, Seaborn, LLMs